 What kind of church garden is the parable calling us to be?
 If we have ears to hear I believe we will hear a call to be a garden that is open, welcoming, nurturing, mostly a bit soft and warm, with enough moisture from tea and tears to promote growth, filled with lots of bright, blossom-filled laughter, composed of great variety in types and colours.
+A garden richly fertilized with faith and love and learning and service.
 Yes, with ears to hear, we can hear of a church that is a garden receptive to the seed that is the word of the kingdom, that provides nurture and growth, that is open and inviting and calling to others to come, taste and see that the Lord is good.
 When we see that our church can be and is such a garden, maybe, just maybe, I can be convinced that parables are pretty good teaching tools after all.
-May God grant us the grace to help Central to continue to be such a garden and move us to invite others to spend time in the garden.
+May God grant us the grace to help Central to continue to be such a garden and move us to invite others to spend time with us in the garden.